HusITa: Journal of Technology in Human Services

 The Journal of Technology in Human Services is the official journal of husITa.
 Formerly known as Computers in Human Services it was launched in 1985 as a Haworth Press publication.
 Dick Schoech, a professor of social work at the University of Texas at Arlington, was its founding editor.
 The Journal of Technology in Human Services is a peer-reviewed, refereed journal now published by Taylor & Francis.
 Its scope includes the potential of information and communication technologies in mental health, developmental disability, welfare, addictions, education, and other human services.
-The current editor-in-chief is Dr. Lauri Goldkind (Associate Professor, Fordham University, US), Dr. Mamello Thinyane (Principal Research Fellow, United Nations University Institute Macau, SAR), associate editor, and Dr. Amanda Taylor Beswick (Academic Non-Clinical, School of Social Sciences, Education and Social Work, Queens University Belfast) book review editor.
+The current editor-in-chief is Dr. Lauri Goldkind (Associate Professor, Fordham University, US), Dr. Mamello Thinyane (Principal Research Fellow, United Nations University Institute Macau, SAR), associate editor, and Professor Amanda Taylor-Beswick (Founding Director of the Centre of Digital Transformation, Vice Chancellor's Office, and Professor of Digital and Social Sciences, Institute of Health, University of Cumbria) book review editor.

 International conferences

-husITa1: husITa's first international conference was held between in September 1987 in Birmingham, England.
+husITa1: husITa's first international conference was held in September 1987 in Birmingham, England.

 husITa2: Computer Technology and Human Services in the 90s: Advancing Theory and Practice, June 1991 in New Brunswick, New Jersey.

 husITa3: Information Technology and the Quality of Life and Services, June 1993 in Maastricht, the Netherlands.
 The same year saw the formation of a husITa Foundation in the Netherlands which continued until its disestablishment in 2003.

 husITa4: Information Technology in the Human Services: Dreams and Realities, June 1996 in Lapland, Finland.

 husITa5: Social Services in the Information Society: Closing the GAP, August–September 1999 in Budapest, Hungary.

 husITa6: Technology and Human Services in a Multicultural Society, September 2001, in Charleston, South Carolina.
 However, the conference was cut short as a result of the terrorist attacks in the USA on 11 September 2001.
 A brief husITa board meeting was held, the by-laws were approved, and officers were elected.

 husITa7: Digital Inclusion-Building a Digital Inclusive Society, August 2004 in Hong Kong, China.
 It had been delayed from its planned date of 2003 due to an outbreak of SARS.

 husITa8: Information Technology and Diversity in Human Services: Promoting Strength Through Difference, August 2007 in Toronto, Canada.

 husITa9: ICT as a Context for Human Services, June 2010 in Hong Kong, China.
 This event was held in conjunction with the 2010 Joint World Conference on Social Work and Social Development.

 husITa14: Sustainable & Ethical use of Technology.
 July 9–12, Melbourne, Australia.
 Held in conjunction with the 2014 Joint World Conference on Social Work, Education, and Social Development.

-husITa16: June 29th, 2016, Seoul, Korea.
+husITa16: June 29, 2016, Seoul, Korea.
 Held in conjunction with the 2016 Joint World Conference on Social Work, Education, and Social Development.

-husITa18: July 4--7, Dublin, Ireland.
+husITa18: July 4-7, 2018, Dublin, Ireland.
 Held in conjunction with the 2018 Joint World Conference on Social Work, Education, and Social Development.